 Many programs require a short formal essay to demonstrate your writing skills.
 Start thinking about how you're going to showcase your written critical thinking.
-Be sure to use formal academic language to develop strong, sophisticated argument skills.
+Be sure to use formal academic language to develop a strong, sophisticated argument.
 A great candidate is one that can think in multiple perspectives.

 12. Order Your TOEFL Or IELTS Score To Be Sent To The School.

 If you haven't already, order your TOEFL or IELTS score to be sent to the school.
-These scores can now be sent online to the schools, which is generally faster than having hard copies sent.
+Scores can be sent online to the schools, which is faster than having hard copies sent.